CaleebButh/CS330/README.md

 How can computer science help me in reaching my goals?

-Computer science can help me accomplish my goals by bringing me a career change which I desperately need after working at walmart for 6 years and living paycheck to paycheck.
+Computer science can help me accomplish my goals by bringing me a career change which I've never been more ready for.